SannyStark/OpenAnySettingsPlugin/README.md

 OpenAnySettingsPlugin
 ======
-OpenAnySettings opens your apps settings in cordova aplication
+OpenAnySettings opens your apps settings in cordova application

 ## Installation
 ```